What is Autodesk Fusion? | Autodesk

 System requirements are updated in every release and posted in the forum at the following links:

 Autodesk Fusion and AutoCAD are both CAD software tools.
 Even though they are both developed by Autodesk, their working ideas and practices are slightly different.
-Fusion 360 is an integrated 3D modelling, CAD, CAM, CAE, PCB, collaboration and data management platform whereas AutoCAD is a 2D and 3D CAD drafting software.
+Autodesk Fusion is an integrated 3D modeling, CAD, CAM, CAE, PCB, collaboration, and data management platform whereas AutoCAD is a 2D and 3D CAD drafting software.

-Autodesk Fusion includes a variety of resources to help you learn the software quickly and successfully.
-These include self-paced learning video tutorials, product documentation, in-product learning modules, YouTube tutorials and quick tip videos, and Forum support from your extensive community of users.
-With a paid subscription to Autodesk Fusion, you also get access to in-product chat and technical support.
+Autodesk Fusion includes a variety of resources to help you learn the software quickly in successfully.
+These include self-paced learning video tutorials, product documentation, in-product learning modules, YouTube tutorials, and quick tip videos, and Forum support from your extensive community of users.
+With a paid subscription to Autodesk Fusion you also get access to in-product chat and technical support.

 Yes, Autodesk Fusion for Mac delivers unified CAD, CAM, CAE and PCB software in a flexible, complete package available for Mac OS and mobile devices.
 Autodesk Fusion for Mac provides a collaborative platform to help streamline the product development process from design to manufacturing.